 Treatment of lead toxicosis can consist of several steps.
 Animals should be stabilized first and any life-threatening problems treated.
 Lead that is visible on

 X-rays should be removed if present.
 Chelation therapy should be started if needed.
 “Chelating agents” are substances that bind to metals like lead and help remove them from the body.
 Lead should be removed from the digestive tract before beginning chelation therapy, as many chelating agents may actually enhance absorption of lead.
 Different agents may be chosen by your veterinarian depending on their cost, availability and the pet’s clinical signs.

 The prognosis in most cases is good with an early diagnosis and appropriate therapy.
 The source of the lead must be removed from the pet’s environment.

-cats can also be important sentinels for human exposure.
+Dogs and cats can also be important sentinels for human exposure.
 If your pet develops a case of lead poisoning, there could be the potential for human exposure to lead in the household as well.

 Local public health officials may be contacted for more information.
 If there is no obvious source of exposure in your home, a

 nalysis of water and soil may be needed in order to determine where your pet came in contact with lead.